lee-xinhui/sun-grower/README.md

 # Welcome to Sun Grower!
+This is my first attempt at learning JavaScript. <br>
-This is a simple clicking game that uses nashallery's guide here: https://github.com/nasha-wanich/beginner-tutorial <br>
+I made this using nashallery's guide here: https://github.com/nasha-wanich/beginner-tutorial <br>
-Images are drawn by me and code has been slightly rewritten and modified
+Images are drawn by me